brickcap/openresty_examples/directives/README.md

 And there is a `access_by_lua_file`

-###other directives

-We are almost at the end of the chapter.
-If you ahve made is this far you have learnt most of what there is to learn about ngx_lua directives.
-Before we move on let us make a few obeservations about the ngx_lua directives.
+By now you have probably understood what lua directives are and how they work.
+There are a few more directives: some of them are utilities and some for tweaking the ngx_lua behaviour.

+The ones I have covered though are  ones that you will be using most of the time.
+So instead of going on and on about the directives I will leave a [link to the reference](http://wiki.nginx.org/HttpLuaModule#Directives) and you can study them at your convenience.

+For now we move on to the meatier stuff.
+The ngx_lua API.